SharePoint/sp-dev-docs/docs/general-development/how-to-retrieve-user-profile-properties-by-using-the-net-client-object-model-in.md

 ---
-title: How to Retrieve user profile properties by using the .NET client object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 236ebaf8-f92e-4192-9b51-0a9de0210885
+title: How to Retrieve user profile properties by using the .NET client object model in SharePoint ms.prod: SHAREPOINT ms.assetid: 236ebaf8-f92e-4192-9b51-0a9de0210885
 ---

-# How to: Retrieve user profile properties by using the .NET client object model in SharePoint 2013
+# How to: Retrieve user profile properties by using the .NET client object model in SharePoint
-Learn how to retrieve user profile properties programmatically by using the SharePoint 2013 .NET client object model.
+Learn how to retrieve user profile properties programmatically by using the SharePoint .NET client object model.
-## What are user profile properties in SharePoint 2013?
+## What are user profile properties in SharePoint?
 <a name="bkmk_WhatIs"> </a>

 User properties and user profile properties provide information about SharePoint users, such as display name, email, title, and other business and personal information.
 In client-side APIs, you access these properties from the  [PersonProperties](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.PersonProperties.aspx) object and its [UserProfileProperties](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.PersonProperties.UserProfileProperties.aspx) property.
 The [UserProfileProperties](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.PersonProperties.UserProfileProperties.aspx) property contains all user profile properties, but the [PersonProperties](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.PersonProperties.aspx) object contains commonly used properties (such as [AccountName](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.PersonProperties.AccountName.aspx) , [DisplayName](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.PersonProperties.DisplayName.aspx) , and [Email](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.UserProfiles.PersonProperties.Email.aspx) ) that are easier to access.